priyank-p/reminder-app/README.md

 Useful documentation about [managing reminder-app is in `docs/index.md`](docs/index.md).
 You can also checkout other documentation in [`docs/` directory](docs/)

+To quickly test reminder-app out online we do have the project hosted on [glitch](https://glitch.com), visit https://reminder-app.glitch.me/ to quickly test it out!
+But do note that the hosted version will often be not upgraded to latest version or may not work, in either cases, if you suspect, do open an issue and we will fix it.
+Also project hosted on glitch do take some time to start up so expect couple of seconds of waititing time.

 # Install reminder-app

 Installing reminder-app will make it so you don't have to run